Daniel Fridman: Early chess career

 Fridman was born in Riga, Latvia to a Latvian Jewish family.
 He learned the rules of chess when he was around four years of age.
 He soon became a regular player of youth tournaments, competing at the national, regional and international levels.
 His biggest junior success occurred at Duisburg in 1992, when he took home a bronze medal in the Under-16 category of the World Youth Chess Championship.

 By the mid-1990s, Fridman was recognised as a serious force in Latvian chess.
 He went on to win the national championship in 1996, having gained the International Master (IM) title in 1994.
 Leaving his junior status behind, he had some early international tournament successes at the Wichern Open in Hamburg in 1997 (joint second place, behind Sergei Movsesian) and Senden in 1998 (joint winner with Frank Holzke).

 In 1999 he relocated to Germany and qualified as a Grandmaster in 2001.

+In 2002, Fridman tied for first place at the U.S. Masters Chess Championship.